blank spacer

 "Several years ago, I started collecting meaningful quotes and treatises to pass on to my wonderful daughter.
 Some of them are my own but most of them are from other authors/sources who have had an impact on my life.
 As in the tradition of King David and his Book of Proverbs, a originally put them together to hand down to my children.
-But now, I share them with you.
-I hope you are blessed and find something meaningful." - Kiwamura / Kevin Village Stone
+And now, I share them with you.
+I hope you are blessed and find something meaningful." - K.V.S.

 Life